 Wise ways to spend your marketing budget

 - Update Your Website.
 When was the last time you updated the look (not just the information) on your website?
 Has it ever been updated since it launched?
 If you’re still rocking a 2008-looking website, this means it is now a decade old!
 Putting some cash towards a freelance web designer can significantly improve your website’s conversion rate and online visibility.
 Websites these days are sleek, stripped of distracting features or useless information, and are full of videos or graphics to help better explain products and services to users.
 Take a look at some of your competitor’s sites to determine what aspects of their design you like best.
-Of course, if you don’t have a website for your business yet, we recommend hiring a web design professional who can get one up and running for you in time to capture some holiday revenue.
+Of course, if you don’t have a website for your business yet, we recommend our small business website packages to get one up and running for you in no time.

 - Design a New Logo.
 Perhaps you like your existing logo — but what about making things a bit more interesting for the holidays?
 Big name brands such as Target often opt to change their logo slightly to make it look more festive.
 Talk with a logo designer to see whether or not they can do something creative with your logo’s existing icon for the holiday season.
 If you don’t have a company logo yet, then there’s no time like the present.
 These days there are plenty of online logo makers that allow business owners to create stunning logos at an affordable price — many of which allow you to save as many drafts as you need before you’re satisfied with the design.